Netcracker/qubership-apihub-vscode/README.md

 3. [Configuration file](#configuration-file)

 ## Overview
-Qubership APIHUB extension allows you to publish API specifications or other API-related documents from a folder to [APIHUB](https://github.com/Netcracker/qubership-apihub-ui).
+Qubership APIHUB extension allows you to publish API specifications or other API-related documents from a local folder to [APIHUB](https://github.com/Netcracker/qubership-apihub-ui).

 <img src="/docs/img/qubership-apihub-extension.png" width="388" height="690">

 ## Usage
-After installing the extension, open a folder and navigate to Qubership APIHUB extension, which is shown in the activity bar.
-If your folder contains at least one OpenAPI or GraphQL specification, you will see it in the "documents to publish" section.
+After installing the extension, open a folder and navigate to Qubership APIHUB extension, which is shown in the Activity Bar.
+If your root folder contains at least one OpenAPI or GraphQL specification, you will see it in the "Documents to Publish" section.
+Specifications from subfolders will also be shown.

 ***Notes:***
 1. OpenAPI specification is file that meets one of the following conditions: